willmcpherson2/equation/README.md

 ### Data locality

 We only push/pop the top of stack (end of the array), so this is very cache-friendly.

-For the argument stacks, we are indexing the entire array, so it's not as good, but they are still arrays.

-Our 3 instructions, `Def(n)`, `Arg(n)` and `App`, can all be stored in 8 bits as long as the indices are less than 256.
-This would limit the number of top-level definitions to 256 and the number of arguments on a given function to 256.
-Alternatively, a variable-width encoding could be used, as there aren't any operations that require instructions to be a fixed width.

 ### Example